-This goat did not shed its blood, but it was on the tenth day of this month.
+This goat did not shed its blood.

+But it was on the tenth day of this month.

-Now, what we have to recognize is that there must yet be an event.
+Now what we have to recognize is that there must yet be an event in this seventh month on the tenth day of this month like today.

-In this seventh month, on the tenth day of this month, like today, when the ultimate fulfillment of what is here called a lot for the state goat will be fulfilled.
+When the ultimate fulfillment of what is here called a lot for the scapegoat will be fulfilled.

-And this, of course, is after the first day of this month, which is the festival of trumpet.
+And this of course is after the first day of this month, which is the festival of trumpet.

-And the trumpet is defined in Revelation very clearly as pertaining to the day of the Lord, culminating in the return of Jesus Christ the Messiah at the last trumpet.
+And the trumpets are defined in Revelation very clearly as pertaining to the day of the Lord culminating in the return of Jesus Christ the Messiah at the last trumpet.